developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/createprofile/index.md

 <img style="height:350px" src="14_basic_data_formatting.png"/>
 <br>

-See **Basic data formatting** elsewhere in this guide for more information.
-For Advanced data formatting options, see the [Advanced Data Formatting Guide](../advanced).
+See [Basic Data Formatting](../process/bdf) and [Advanced Data Formatting](../process/adf) sections for more information about processing of acquired data.
 <br>

 The app will now use DataWedge for barcode data acquisition.